Aatwii/Basicdocker/README.md

 docker-compose up --build # Builds new images and starts all services This command will:

-docker-compose down -v: Stop and remove any existing containers, networks, and the db_data volume (deleting previous database data).
+docker-compose down -v: Stop and remove any existing containers, networks, and the db_data volume (which deletes previous database data).

 docker-compose up --build: Read the docker-compose.yml, build your Node.js application image (using Dockerfile), and then start both the Node.js app and PostgreSQL db services.

 You should see logs from both db-1 and app-1 services.
-Look for messages like:
+Look for messages similar to:

-db-1 | database system is ready to accept connections

-app-1 | Connected to PostgreSQL database!

-app-1 | Table "test_items" checked/created.
+db-1 | database system is ready to accept connections app-1 | Connected to PostgreSQL database! app-1 | Table "test_items" checked/created.
 app-1 | Node.js app listening at http://0.0.0.0:3000
 The services will run in the foreground.
 Press Ctrl+C in this terminal to stop them.

-### 7. Testing the API Endpoints
+7. Testing the API Endpoints
 Once docker-compose up is running, open a separate terminal window to test your application's API.

 Accessing the Root Endpoint
 Open your web browser and navigate to:

 http://localhost:8080/
 You should see a message indicating the app is running and showing the current database time, e.g.: Hello from the Node.js app!
 Current DB time: [timestamp].

 Adding an Item (POST)